Mkheir13/Purple_Project/README.md

 - Unlock the Key with the Candy
 - Unlock the door with the Key
 - Win
+For the pong game i have a lot of features like :
+- In game
+- Player 1
+- Player 2
+- Player 1 can move with the arrow keys
+- Player 2 can move with the Z and S keys
+- Collision with the walls
+- Collision with the paddles
+- Score
+- Win
+- Lose

 # Improvements
+For the platformer i would like to add :
 - Add a menu
 - Add a pause menu
 - Add a Second Level